Bradysm/Apple-Calculator/README.md

 If you like this project, please ⭐⭐ star ⭐⭐ it and share it with your friends who are learning SwiftUI

-If you learned something from this project please consider [donating](https://www.buymeacoffee.com/BradyMurphy) a ☕ coffee ☕ to help me **make more content** for YOU
+If you learned something from this project please consider [donating](https://www.buymeacoffee.com/BradyMurphy) a ☕ to help me **make more content** for YOU

 ![Main-Banner-Image](https://github.com/Bradysm/Apple-Calculator/blob/master/imgs/Calculator2X.png?raw=true)